Szymon-Czuszek/Machine-Learning-Algorithms/README.md

 #### Measuring the model performance

+All tree based models were evaluated with below functions, which were created to speed up the process.

 ```python
 # Define plot_confusion_matrix function
 def plot_confusion_matrix(conf_matrix, labels = ['Not Fraud', 'Fraud'], title = 'Confusion Matrix'):